1982 in video games

 1982 was the peak year for the golden age of arcade video games as well as the second generation of video game consoles.
-Many games were released that would spawn franchises, or at least sequels, including Dig Dug, Pole Position, Mr. Do!, Zaxxon, Q*bert, Time Pilot and Pitfall!
+Many games were released that would spawn franchises, or at least sequels, including Dig Dug, Pole Position, Microsoft Flight Simulator, Mr. Do!, Zaxxon, Q*bert, Time Pilot and Pitfall!
 The year's highest-grossing video game was Namco's arcade game Pac-Man, for the third year in a row, while the year's best-selling home system was the Atari 2600 (Atari VCS).
-Additional game consoles added to a crowded market, notably the ColecoVision and Atari 5200.
-Troubles at Atari late in the year triggered the video game crash of 1983.
+Additional video game consoles added to a crowded market, notably the ColecoVision and Atari 5200.
+Troubles at Atari later in the year triggered the video game crash of 1983.